Camroku/Camlog/README.md

 You can use HTML in pages.
 [A markdown-like language](#qomar) is currently being developed.

+Import note: The first line should be a short description without anything that would look weird as plain text, because the first line is used as the description for the RSS feed.

 ### Arguments
 | Argument | Description | Required? |
 | -------- | ----------- | --------- |